 Watch Forces of Nature documentary video created by Sami Khan

-In the narrower portion of the floor, ocean currents will pick up the sense of motion begun by the spinning globe, carried by the winds, and resulting in a wave-like pattern.
-Consecutive wavy lines, executed in exquisite aggregate, delineate a new region, approximately 25' in dimension.
-This area contains the seedbed of approximately 175-225 units depicted in cast bronze.
-The forms are drawn from actual seeds from the multitude that are known to drift far and wide in the currents.
-The seeds will vary in scale from 6-20" and reveal textures, patterns, and shapes of exceptional variety.
+In the narrower portion of the floor ocean currents pick up the sense of motion begun by the spinning globe, carried by the winds, and resulting in a wave-like pattern.
+Consecutive wavy lines, executed with aggregate, delineates a new region, approximately 25 feet in dimension.
+This area contains the seedbed of approximately 225 units depicted in cast bronze.
+The forms were drawn from actual seeds from the multitude that are known to drift far and wide in the currents.
+The “seeds” vary in scale from 6-20 inches and reveal textures, patterns, and shapes of exceptional variety.

-The composition in its entirety is buoyant and dramatic, a work of art that speaks of travel by wind, currents, and ultimately boarding the ship.
+The composition speaks of travel by wind, currents, and ultimately boarding the ship.

 Click thumbnails to enlarge images: